 Look for the persistent link option in a database.

-In SuperSearch the Permalink button is located on the right side menu of the article record.
-Selecting it will produce the permalink at the top of the record for you to copy and paste anywhere online.
+In Omni, the Permalink button will appear when you click on the 3 dots on the right-hand side of the record.
+Clicking on the permalink button in the record will provide a link for you to copy and paste anywhere online.

 To enable off-campus access, your persistent link must include the Brock Proxy Prefix:

 You can use the Off-Campus Link Checker to automatically add the Brock Proxy to your persistent link.